alexcomu/swift3-tutorial/README.md

 ## 15-Protocol Oriented Programming

-Just a collection of Playground.
+Just a collection of Playground with a simple *How To* use Protocols in Swift 3.